What we do

 Members usually meet twice a year at plenary conferences hosted by the country which is holding the ICPEN’s annual rotating presidency.
 The conferences allow ICPEN members to discuss key consumer issues from a global perspective, exchanging their experience regarding prevention and enforcement.
 At the conferences, results of the ICPEN’s different projects are presented and decisions are taken as to new initiatives or follow-up action.
 The meetings also serve to strengthen the Network’s cohesiveness and foster better contacts between members.

-2018 High Level Meeting and Spring Conference, Istanbul, Turkey
+2019 High Level Meeting and Conference, Livingstone, Zambia

 The steering groups are to facilitate achievement in the three core objectives of Intelligence, Best Practices and Enforcement as set out in the ICPEN Strategic Plan.
 The three steering groups aim to reflect the core objectives of: